-Here is what I made yesterday, a Mediterranean version of my Mom’s grilled cheese sandwich.
+Here is what I made yesterday, a Mediterranean version of my Mom’s grilled cheese tomato sandwich.
 First off, I use olive oil instead of butter.
 With the added oregano, this creates a flavor as delicious as butter.
 With the addition of tomato, there isn’t as big a need for a lot of cheese.
 This makes for a low calorie grilled sandwich that has all the flavor of my Mom’s grilled cheese sandwich, with a sophisticated taste of the Mediterranean.
 We served this with a simple salad with baby spinach, tomatoes, cucumbers and a dijon vinaigrette.
 Thank goodness for snow days!

 Provolone and Tomato Sandwich Grilled in Olive Oil